-With respect to admissions in withdrawn or superseded answers, see Graham, 6 Handbook of Fed.
+With respect to admissions in withdrawn or superseded answers, see D. A. Collins Refractories, 272 NLRB 931, 932 (1984) (admission loses its binding effect when an amended pleading is filed; judge erred by not, despite amended pleading, allowing party to explain and/or rebut admission).
+See also Graham, 6 Handbook of Fed.
 Evid. § 801:26 (9th ed.
 Nov.
-2020 Update) (admissions in superseded or withdrawn pleadings are considered evidentiary rather than binding admissions and may be controverted or explained by the party).
+2021 Update) (admissions in superseded or withdrawn pleadings are considered evidentiary rather than binding admissions and may be controverted or explained by the party).